yunji-seo/yunji-seo.github.io/_projects/2_project.md

 giscus_comments: true
 ---

+_This project was completed as part of "Urban Spatial Information Analysis" course at Yonsei University._

 ### __Overview__

 In the wake of the COVID-19 pandemic, Seoul faced a significant public transportation challenge: a surge in late-night travel demand coupled with a reduced supply of buses and taxis, leading to a "taxi crisis".
 This project aimed to address this gap by proposing new, data-driven late-night "Owl Bus" routes.
 By conducting a comprehensive suitability analysis using diverse geospatial and transportation data, the project identified key underserved "shadow areas".
 The final output provides specific, actionable route proposals designed to enhance late-night mobility and alleviate transportation bottlenecks for the citizens of Seoul.